atharv0goel/iiitd-cgpa-calculator/README.md

 3. Click on the "Calculate CGPA" button.
 4. Your CGPA will be displayed on the screen.

-The script `calculate_cgpa_cli.py` provides a command line interface for calculating CGPA as per the same logic.

 NOTE: This tool assumes you have passed all your courses.
 If you have failed a course, you need to manually adjust the credits and grade points for the semester in which you failed the course.

 ## Support